Ganesh Namachivayam, M.D., M.P.H.

 Each year, around 14 million people in the U.S. are infected with human papillomavirus, or HPV.
-Most will never know it.
-But for some, the infection may prove deadly.
+Over 42 million U.S. adults have the virus, and most will never know it.
+But for some, the infection can prove deadly.

-That's because the vast majority of cervical cancer cases are caused by two strains of the virus.
-And cervical cancer is difficult to treat, especially if it has spread beyond the cervix.
+That's because two strains of the virus cause the vast majority of cervical cancer, which is difficult to treat, especially if it has spread beyond the cervix.

-The best time to receive the HPV vaccine is before exposure to the virus, which is the most common sexually transmitted infection in the U.S. The immunization is approved for ages 9 to 26.
-The Centers for Disease Control and Prevention (CDC) recommends immunizing children beginning at age 11 or 12.
+The Centers for Disease Control and Prevention (CDC) estimates that 92% of cancers caused by HPV could be prevented by vaccination.
+The best time to receive the HPV vaccine is before exposure to the virus, which is the most common sexually transmitted infection in the U.S. The immunization is recommended for ages 9 to 26.

 Less common side effects include headache, nausea, vomiting, fatigue or weakness.
-And though rare, the HPV vaccine causes some people to feel dizzy or faint.
+And although it's rare, the HPV vaccine causes some people to feel dizzy or faint.
 Sitting for 15 minutes after the injection can lower the risk of fainting.

-The schedule is updated every year, and changes range from the addition of a new vaccine to tweaks of current recommendations.
+The recommended vaccination schedule is updated every year, and changes range from the addition of a new vaccine to tweaks in current recommendations.
 To determine exactly which vaccines you need now and which vaccines are coming up, check the Centers for Disease Control and Prevention website.